gaetano-signorelli/Diffusion-Music-Composer/README.md

 - The entire pipeline could be easily extended, by increasing the height dimension of the inputs, to include **multiple instruments** at a time.

-- This U-Net has been changed so that all the convolutions are **causal** (each set of features depends only on the previous ones), as well as the self-attention modules, with the inclusion of the spatial positional encoding.
+- This U-Net has been changed so that all the convolutions are **causal** (each set of features depends only on the previous ones), as well as the self-attention modules, with the inclusion of the **spatial positional encoding**.
 Furthermore, the kernel size varies accordingly with the compression level and embeddings are only halved along the width dimension each time.

 - Each convolution has been enhanced by introducing a [**Squeeze and Excitation** layer](https://arxiv.org/abs/1709.01507).